 Remember that every high-risk merchant account application is evaluated on a case-by-case basis, and there’s no guarantee that you’ll be approved for a high-risk merchant account.

 The merchant account approval process can be a lengthy one.
-However, there are a few things you can do to speed up the process for a seemingly more instant approval merchant account in the USA or an offshore merchant account instant approval.
+However, there are a few things you can do to speed up the process for a high-risk merchant account instant approval in the USA or an offshore merchant account instant approval.

-Reason being, timely durations between payment and receival could result in a higher likelihood the merchant will receive a cardholder chargeback.
+The reason is, timely durations between payment and received could result in a higher likelihood the merchant will receive a cardholder chargeback.
 The one thing payment processors want to avoid is excessive chargebacks.
 So the more steps put in place to reduce chargebacks, the lower risk you pose to payment processors.

 Finally, the quicker you can send in the requested information and supplemental documentation, the sooner you should receive your merchant account approval.

-Moreover, chargeback fees can be more expensive for high risk merchants than low risk merchants.
-Yes, they both will pay a fee for incurring chargebacks, however, high risk chargebacks may just be more costly.
+Moreover, chargeback fees can be more expensive for high-risk merchants than for low-risk merchants.
+Yes, they both will pay a fee for incurring chargebacks, however, high-risk chargebacks may just be more costly.